Ingothq/ingot-custom-test/README.md

 This example plugin is super documented inline.
 Please read the three files and pay special attention to wherever you see a @TODO

+Please pay attention to the usage of `ingot_is_bot()` which is used to prevent tracking bots.
+We need to avoid messing up our numbers by tracking bots, but we still have to show some content so Google and such are happy and if a human gets considered to be a bot, they don't get a bad experience.
 ### Tracking A Conversion Via AJAX
 In this example conversions are tracked by reaching template_redirect with a specific post ID.
 You could hook that to any hook.
 Or you can use an AJAX call to register the conversion.